patrickliu2011/Algebra-Run/README.md

 # Algebra-Run

+## Run Instructions
+To run from terminal, use the command
+'''
+python3 Front.py
+'''

 Backend_NoGraphics.py runs training until the program wins, and outputs the results of each generation

 Front.py  runs Backend_NoGraphics.py and displays with graphics